pretis/flexpret/README.md

 Refer to the [FPGA README](./fpga/README.md) for more information on how to get FlexPRET running on an FPGA.
 In order to compile software that runs on FlexPRET on FPGA, you need to set the CMake variable `TARGET` to fpga.
 See the `CMakeLists.txt` in `flexpret/apps/wb_uart_led/` for an example.

 When this variable is set, the generated bash script (still located in `bin/`) will be a bit different.
 Instead of running `fp-emu` with a `.mem` file, it will serialize the `.mem` file and attempt to transfer it to the FPGA.
 This assumes the bootloader is running (refer to [FPGA README](./fpga/README.md)).
-To override the default port used to flash, also set the CMake variable `FP_FLASH_DEVICE` to a path.
+To override the default port used to flash, set the environment variable `FP_SDK_FPGA_FLASH_DEVICE` to a path.

 The specific commands to build `wb_uart_led` are: